differentpla-net/differentpla-net.github.io/_posts/2023/2023-04-18-k8s-networking.md

 }
 ```

-...which applies some network policy and then, as far as I can tell, accepts the packet.
+...but those counters are zero, so maybe not?

 ## Bridge

-From there, it gets routed to the `cni0` interface:
+It _does_ get routed to the `cni0` interface:

 ```
 roger@roger-nuc0:~ % ip route | grep ^10.42.0